Antilochus: Mythology

 The Iliad tells of Antilochus' actions during the Trojan War.
-One of the suitors of Helen, Antilochus accompanied his father Nestor and his brother Thrasymedes to the war.
+One of the suitors of Helen, Antilochus accompanied his father Nestor and his brother Thrasymedes to the war (According to Philostratus, Antilochus only arrived in the fifth year of the war, as he was too young to fight in the beginning.
+He had pleaded with Achilles to convince Nestor to allow him to join).
 When fighting there resumed after the aborted duel of Paris and Menelaus, Antilochus was first to kill a Trojan captain (named Echepolus).
 Antilochus was distinguished for his beauty, swiftness of foot, and skill as a charioteer.
 Though the youngest among the Greek princes, he commanded the Pylians in the war and performed many deeds of valour.
-He was a favorite of the gods and a close friend of Achilles.
+He was a favourite of the gods and a close friend of Achilles.

-In an early battle, Menelaus ill-advisedly goes to the front lines to face Aeneas, a strong fighter for the Trojans.
+In an early battle, Menelaus ill-advisedly goes to the front lines to face Aeneas, a Trojan prince and a great warrior.
 Antilochus goes to join Menelaus, causing Aeneas to withdraw rather than fight them both.
 Later, Menelaus directs Antilochus to lead a fight against the Trojans during a low period for the Greeks.
 Antilochus obeys and fights well.